AncientSwordRage/ponder/README.md

 # ponder

-> Don't Use a Cannon to Kill a Fly
+> “This sort of innovation occurs when you set out to improve an electric tea kettle and misplace a decimal.”
-> - Confucius
+> - Cosmotronic Wave

-But Confucius never tried to make a Magic the Gathering deck.

 Ponder uses a Linear Programming techniques to take a large set of cards (more than the deck size), a bunch of constraints, and find the optimal* combination of cards.